n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/prometheus.md

 # Enable Prometheus metrics

-/// note | Experimental
-Prometheus metrics are an experimental feature.
-///
 To collect and expose metrics, n8n uses the [prom-client](https://www.npmjs.com/package/prom-client){:target="_blank" .external-link} library.

 The `/metrics` endpoint is disabled by default, but it's possible to enable it using the `N8N_METRICS` environment variable.